tugberkugurlu/go-bloggy/web/posts/2021/2021-03-23_18-12-00-cpp-getting-started-with-the-basics-working-with-dependencies-and-linker.md

 /usr/lib/x86_64-linux-gnu/libgflags.a
 ```

 That seems to be existing under `/usr/lib/x86_64-linux-gnu` folder.
-This is [the folder where architecture specific libraries live](https://unix.stackexchange.com/a/43214) under ubuntu.
+This is [the folder where architecture specific libraries live](https://unix.stackexchange.com/a/43214) under Ubuntu.
 If we also look at what's being passed to the linker through the `-L` command line option, which adds a path to the list of paths that `ld` will search for archive libraries and `ld` control scripts, we will see that `/usr/lib/x86_64-linux-gnu` is already bing passed.

 ![](https://tugberkugurlu-blog.s3.us-east-2.amazonaws.com/post-images/01F1G46H1V0G9KJCGZN2NVDB0W-Screenshot-2021-03-21-at-22.50.58.png)

 Nice, the C++ build process is now making more sense for me 🙂

-Just to make sure things are working as expect, I will run the container I have just built.
+Just to make sure things are working as expected, I will run the container I have just built.

 ```
 ➜ docker run cc8ae20c8aa8